Omar-Ali99/Bilaf/README.md

 - Django Framework
 - PostgreSql

-A website dedicated to promoting and selling family brands products.
-Bilaf serves as a bridge between consumers and families; rather than utilizing other platforms to reach them, Bilaf gives a more convenient approach to reach them.
+A website dedicated to promoting and selling family-brand products.
+Bilaf serves as a bridge between consumers and families; rather than utilizing other platforms to reach them, Bilaf provides a more convenient approach to reaching them.